ultrahumanite/oneline/README.md

 # Oneline
-One line sytle for Firefox inspired by the Nord color palette and implemented via userChrome.css
+One line style for Firefox inspired by the Nord color palette and implemented via userChrome.css
 ![alt text](https://raw.githubusercontent.com/ultrahumanite/oneline/master/screenshots/main_window.png)
 ## Getting Started with userChrome.css and userContent.css
-This is the bare minimum esentail setup you need to go thru in order to use userChrome.css and userContent.css to style Firefox.
-If you've already enabled userChrome.css and userContent.css in your Firefox setting and created the chrome folder in your profile folder you can skip this section.
+This is the minimum esentail setup you need to go thru in order to use userChrome.css and userContent.css to style Firefox.
+If you've already enabled userChrome.css support in your Firefox setting and created the chrome folder in your profile folder you can skip this section.

 ### Enable userChrome.css and userContent.css in FireFox
 You must enable userChrome.css and userContent.css functionality in Firefox before creating your custom userChrome.css and userContent.css files.
 Type **about:config** in your url bar and press Enter search for ***toolkit.legacyUserProfileCustomizations.stylesheets*** and set the value to **true**.